 - Remove all cargo before raising the bed or servicing the vehicle.
 If the vehicle is equipped with a prop rod, ensure that it is securely engaged while bed is raised.
 Do not close bed until all persons are clear of cargo bed area.
 Keep hands clear of all crush areas.
 Do not drop cargo bed; lower gently and keep entire body clear.
 Failure to heed this warning could result in severe personal injury or death. - 1.
-Raise bed and secure prop rod (9) in prop rod track (2).
-Hold bed securely in an upright position.
-Remove cotter pin (11) and flat washer (17) from top end of prop rod where prop rod attaches to bed.
-Remove prop rod (9) from bed and place prop rod between prop rod track (2) and rear body panel.
-Lower bed onto vehicle frame (Figure 4-6, Page 4-13). - 2.
-Remove two lock nuts (8) from left and right hinge assemblies (C). - 3.
-Apply slight upward pressure (by hand) on the rear of the bed to relieve pressure on the hinges, and remove the hinge bolts (7) from the hinge assemblies. - 4.
-Raise rear edge of bed approximately 6 inches (15.2 cm) and pull bed assembly toward rear of vehicle approximately 3 inches (7.6 cm) to release bed latch assembly (A) from latch plate (B). - 5.
-Lift bed from vehicle.
+Disconnect the batteries.
+See Disconnecting the Batteries Electric Vehicles, Section 1, Page 1-4.
+See Disconnecting the Battery- Gasoline Vehicles on page 1-3. - Raise bed.
+Hold bed securely in an upright position (Figure 4-6, Page 4-13). - 3.
+Remove locknut (7) from each hinge assembly.
+Lower bed onto vehicle frame. - Apply slight upward pressure (by hand) on the rear of the bed to relieve pressure on the hinges, and remove the hinge bolts (6) from the hinge assemblies.
+See following WARNING and CAUTION.